johngoddard/matrixops/README.md

 ### #elementTransform

 Accepts a 1 or multi-dimensional array and a callback function, and applies the callback to every element of the array.
+The callback function accepts up to 3 arguments: the element, the row index, and the column index.

 ```JavaScript
   MatrixOps.elementTransform([[1,2],[3,4]], el => el * 2);